-ATI has a 5-year lease agreement with PPA effective 3 April 2012 covering a land adjacent to the CFS area of the Container Terminal "A-1".
+ATI's 5-year lease agreement with PPA effective 3 April 2012 covering a land adjacent to the CFS area of the Container Terminal "A-1" continued in 2017.
 This area is being utilized as storage for completely built units (CBU) of vehicles.